Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 The Scientific Revolution witnessed the adoption of reductionist *goals*, to be achieved via the *process* of analysis.
 A reductionist seeks simple underlying rules which can explain a diversity of complex phenomena; and analysis denotes the splitting of complicated phenomena into smaller components, with a view to identifying the factors of primary consequence.
 Here are a couple of illustrative examples.

 In chemistry, analytic experimental techniques developed by Boyle, Joseph Proust and others, attempted to probe the fundamental structure of matter.
-By performing repeated experiments where all conditions were held fixed except for one, which was carefully varied in small steps, that its properties of the system under scrutiny could be related unambiguously to the varying parameter.
+By performing repeated experiments where all conditions were held fixed, except for one which was carefully varied in small steps, the properties of the material under scrutiny could be related unambiguously to the varying parameter.
 On the basis of their findings, they advanced the (reductionist) idea that all the materials we find in the world are in fact made from a limited variety of fundamental, indivisible components called atoms.

 In medicine, physicians began to question the humoral theory of health (which is holistic in the sense that requires one to treat the whole body, inded the whole person, at once [see expandable section below]), and began to consider each organ and tissue of the body independently, trying to pin down its exact function and to connect it with specific diseases.
-Through such investigations, they discovered important unities &ndash; for example, the similarity between human anatomy and physiology, and that of other mammals and animals.
+Through such investigations, they discovered important unities &ndash; for example, the similarity between human physiology, and that of other mammals and animals.

 <div class="expanding_section">
     <a href="#hide_humours" class="hide" id="hide_humours">+</a>